linode/docs/docs/guides/uptime/monitoring/migrating-from-aws-cloudwatch-to-prometheus-and-grafana-on-linode/index.md

 ---
 slug: migrating-from-aws-cloudwatch-to-prometheus-and-grafana-on-linode
 title: "Migrating From Aws CloudWatch to Prometheus and Grafana on Linode"
 description: "Migrating from AWS CloudWatch to Prometheus and Grafana?
-Learn how to configure metrics, build custom dashboards, and optimize monitoring with cost-effective, open source tools on Linode."
+Learn how to configure metrics, build custom dashboards, and optimize monitoring with cost-effective, open source tools."
 authors: ["Linode"]
 contributors: ["Linode"]
 published: 2024-11-19